Can I use my own button to open the Rozz chatbot on my website?

 Detailed Explanation

-The HTML structure contains the rozz-searchbox component and a clickable element that will trigger the searchbox.
+Your HTML structure should include the rozz -searchbox component and a clickable element that will trigger the searchbox.

 <rozz-searchbox